kubestash/docs/docs/guides/kubedump/cluster/index.md

 backupstorage.storage.kubestash.com/gcs-repo created
 ```

-Now, we are ready to backup our target volume to this backend.
+Now, we are ready to backup our cluster yaml resources.

 **Create RetentionPolicy:**